 Long ago, a little star fell from the sky.

-She was small, and afraid, and she could see the other stars far, far above her, reaching for her.
-But the distance was too great.
+She was small and afraid, and the other stars were far, far above her.

-Once, while Little Star was trying to find her way back to the sky, she found she was losing her glow.
-She didn’t know why—she just knew that day by day she was dimming.
+As Little Star searched for her way back to the sky, she began to lose her glow.
+She didn’t know why.
+She only knew that day by day, she was dimming.
 She felt tired and achy.
 Too hot, even while she shivered as if caught in a midwinter storm.
 It was hard to breathe, and she coughed so much her ribs ached.
 She knew something was wrong.
 As she journeyed, her glow diminishing, she came across a clever Fox.

 “Mister Fox,” she said, “I am losing my glow, fading away.
 Do you know anyone who can help me?”

-“Follow me,” the Fox said.
-“And I will lead you to a Sorceress who can help.”
+“Follow me,” said the Fox, “and I will lead you to one who can help.”

-When they reached the Sorceress’ palace, Little Star bowed before her.
+When they reached the Sorceress’s palace, Little Star bowed before her.

 “Great Sorceress,” she said.
-“My glow is fading and I do not know why.
-I have been told you can help, would you?”
+“My glow is fading, and I do not know why.
+I have been told you can help.
+Will you?”

-For a day and a night and a day again the Sorceress worked in her potion-brewing room.
-She put all sorts of yucky things into the potion, but she swore on the Styx that it would return Little Star’s glow.
+For a day and a night and a day again, the Sorceress labored in her workroom.
+She put many dreadful things into it, but she swore on the Styx that it would return Little Star’s glow.

-The potion smelled terrible, and tasted worse—even with honey to sweeten it!
-But Little Star was brave, and she had to get to the highest point of the highest mountain so she could return to her family in the sky.
-And to do that she would need her shine.
+The potion smelled terrible, and tasted worse–even with honey to sweeten it!
+But Little Star was brave, and she had to get to the highest point of the tallest mountain so she could return to her family in the sky.
+And to do that, she would need her shine.

 ─ ·⋆˚☆˖°· ─

-Alessia tipped the cup against Stella’s lips, and while she grimaced at the taste, she drank it all without complaint.
+Alessia tipped the cup to Stella’s lips, and while she grimaced at the taste, she drank it all without complaint.

-Stella drank it.
-Without screaming.
-Without spitting it back at them like a tiny, enraged harpy.
+No spitting it back like a tiny, enraged harpy.

 “…Mama?”
 Stella asked as she lay back down.
 “Did Little Star make it home t’the sky?”

 The words were soft.
-Her fingers fiddled anxiously with her doll’s frayed yarn hair, seeking comfort in routine.
+Her fingers worried the doll’s frayed yarn hair, seeking comfort in routine.

-Alessia smiled down at her, brushing some of her sweat-soaked curls from her forehead.
+Alessia smiled down at her, brushing sweat-soaked curls from her forehead.

 ─ ·⋆˚☆˖°· ─

 The potion didn’t work immediately, and Little Star had to take more than one dose.
 It made her tired, and she spent much of her time sleeping over the next few days.
-While she healed, she stayed with the Sorceress in her palace and learned to make her own potions and elixirs.
+While she healed, she stayed with the Sorceress in her palace and learned to make her own potions and elixirs, so she would never lose her glow again.

 Grateful, Little Star left a gift of stardust for the Sorceress in thanks.
-She left the Sorceress’ palace and continued on her journey to find the mountain that would take her home.
+She left the Sorceress’s palace and continued on her journey to find the mountain that would take her home.

-Little Star still had many trials and adventures on her way, but after it all, she made it to the highest peak of the tallest mountain.
-At the summit she was so close to the sky she could almost reach up and touch it.
+Many trials and adventures still lay ahead of her, some that would change her in ways she did not yet understand.
+But after it all, she made it to the highest peak of the tallest mountain.
+At the summit, she was so close to the sky she could almost reach up and touch it.
 And as she looked up, she saw her family’s constellation.
 There they were, waiting for her, arms outstretched, smiles radiant.

 And so, on wings made of moonlight and gossamer hope, Little Star leapt from the mountain and flew–up, up, up into the sky, until she found herself surrounded by those she loved, those who loved her.